iamAyushChamoli/hacktoberfest-24/abt/Compete.md

-# Compete with Your Peers in Hacktoberfest GEU
+# Compete with Your Peers in Hacktoberfest

 Ready to dominate the leaderboard?
 Here's why you should dive into the competitive spirit of Hacktoberfest GEU: